ocramz/slepc-hs/README.md

 ## Introduction

-The [SLEPc](http://slepc.upv.es/) library provides a standardized interface for eigenvalue problems of various kind (linear, nonlinear, symmetric or not, real- or complex-valued), and several solvers, along with a rich option set.
+The [SLEPc](http://slepc.upv.es/) library provides a unified interface for eigenvalue problems of various kind (linear, nonlinear, symmetric or not, real- or complex-valued, etc.), and several solvers, along with a rich option set.
 It is based on the [PETSc](http://www.mcs.anl.gov/petsc/) architecture that comprises distributed numerical data-structures and algorithms, which in turn is based on MPI, to support parallelized computations.